-Ashley Hall is currently engaged in a search for a new Head of School to lead our 112-year institution, a preeminent school for girls in the region and the nation.
-We anticipate welcoming our new Head of School July 1, 2023.
+Ashley Hall will soon begin a national search for a new Head of School to lead our 113-year institution, a preeminent school for girls in the region and the nation.
 Please reference this page for all updates on this important and exciting transition for Ashley Hall.

 December 15, 2021